tractor/tractor-website/diffusion-processing.md

 There are three alternative approaches to fitting the tensors available, but standard least-squares fitting is the default: see `tractor -o tensorfit` for details.
 The [Camino toolkit](http://www.camino.org.uk) offers many more methods.

 The tractography that TractoR and FSL use is probabilistic, however, and does not use the diffusion tensor.
-Instead, the FSL BEDPOSTX algorithm (Ref.
-1) is used to fit a "ball-and-sticks" model and generate samples for probabilistic tractography.
+Instead, the FSL [BEDPOSTX algorithm](http://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FDT/UserGuide#BEDPOSTX) is used to fit a "ball-and-sticks" model and generate samples for probabilistic tractography.
 This typically takes several hours.
 The command for running this is

     tractor bedpost

 The underlying FSL `bedpostx` program takes a parameter which determines the maximum number of fibre populations which may be represented for each voxel.
 The larger this value, the longer `bedpostx` will take to run, but if set to 1 then no crossing fibre information will be available.
-The default value is 2, and this can be changed (to 1 or 3) using the `NumberOfFibres` option:
+The default value is 3, and this can be changed using the `NumberOfFibres` option:

-    tractor bedpost NumberOfFibres:1
+    tractor bedpost NumberOfFibres:2

 It is important to note that the number of fibres fitted is *a property of the session*, and so once set it cannot be changed without processing the data again.
 If you wish to try different values of this option on a single data set, you will need to duplicate the session hierarchy, since these would be considered two distinct preprocessing pipelines, producing two different data sets.

-## Creating files for use with Camino

-Once the standard preprocessing pipeline has been completed, you can create files for use with the [Camino diffusion MRI toolkit](http://www.camino.org.uk), including a representation of the data in Camino format and a scheme file, using a command like the following.
-These files are created in the "camino" subdirectory of the session hierarchy.

-    cd /data/subject1
-    tractor caminofiles

 ## The status script